Kenta Maeda: Pitching style

 Maeda is a 6 ft 1 in, 185 lb right-handed pitcher.
 He throws from a three-quarters arm slot and his Japanese-style windup features a slight pause at the top of his leg kick.
-Maeda mixes his pitches well; his four-seam fastball regularly sits in the low 90s, topping out at 96 mph (his two-seam is a tick slower), complementing it with an elite combination of an above-average slider in the low 80s and an above-average changeup.
+Maeda mixes his pitches well; his four-seam fastball regularly sits in the low 90s, topping out at 96 mph (his two-seam is a tick slower), complementing it with an above-average slider in the low 80s and an above-average changeup.

 Personal life

-Maeda lives in Tokyo with his wife, Saho, daughter and son.
-A fan of the reality television show Terrace House since its beginning, Maeda personally asked to be a guest commentator and appeared in episode 45 of the Opening New Doors season.
+Maeda lives in Tokyo with his wife and their two children.
+A fan of the reality television show Terrace House since its beginning, Maeda personally asked to be a guest commentator and appeared in episode 45 of Opening New Doors in 2019.